D3codes/Bidi/README.md

 # Bidi
-A selenium project that automatically bids on all ebay items maching a descriptor and price point
+A selenium project that automatically bids on all ebay items matching a descriptor and price point